 Providing publicity for the Rugby club through schools and other institutions

 We use this web site for communications and announcements throughout the season.
 Parents whose teenagers are tight lipped about what is going on can get information about match times, locations, directions, etc.

 Please feel free to contact us for more information.

 Because rugby is played without padding, many parents and the public in the USA compare this to ice hockey, lacrosse and football and immediately come to the conclusion that rugby is a dangerous or at a minimum a very rough sport.
-Rugby is rough; bumps and bruises are not uncommon but it is not a dangerous sport and it is rare to get season ending injuries as you may find in football or.
+Rugby is rough; bumps and bruises are not uncommon but it is not a dangerous sport and it is rare to get season ending injuries as you may find in football or other full contact sports.